Tag: God hates women

 The legislation would prohibit taxpayer funding for abortions and bar women from using subsidies under the Obama health care law to buy health insurance that covers abortion, except in those cases involving rape or incest or when the mother’s life is endangered.
 Also, the legislation would protect health care providers who are opposed to abortion for moral or religious reasons.

 Again: that’s it.
-It doesn’t spell out that that means the legislation would make it legal for health care providers – including hospitals, not just individuals – … Read the rest
+It doesn’t spell out that that means the legislation would make it legal for health care providers – including hospitals, not just individuals – to refuse to do abortions even to save the woman’s life.
+Given the preceding sentence about funding, which does include that exception, readers are primed to assume the opposite.

 Interesting.
 The supporters of the “Protect Life Bill” aka the Let Women Die Bill are so ashamed of the let women die part that they conceal it in their press coverage; at least, the people at LifeSiteNews do.